 SSRIs & Suicidal Thoughts

-Be aware, medications within the SSRI drug class and tricyclic antidepressants have a black box warning.
-These are the most serious type of warnings from the Food and Drug Administration (FDA).
+Medications within the SSRI drug class and tricyclic antidepressants have a black box warning.
+These are the most serious type of warning from the Food and Drug Administration (FDA).
 SSRIs can increase the risk of suicidal thoughts and behaviors in children, adolescents, and young adults.
 Regardless of age, you should talk with your doctor about severe risks with SSRIs and other medications before starting treatment.

 It’s hard to say what the “best” medication is for OCD, because what is best for one person may not be best for another.
 Each person responds to medication differently.
 However, SSRIs like paroxetine and fluoxetine are often recommended first because they are considered safe and effective with a low risk for serious side effects.2 If a person does not improve on an SSRI, a prescriber may then decide to try a different type of medication like clomipramine.